 On board, we carry a full set of laminated South island regional maps, binoculars, a selection of NZ reference books, bottled water, tissues, mints and nibbles.
 The vehicles also carry first aid kits and fire extinguishers.
 The vehicles feature individual high backed seats with seat belts, double air-conditioning systems and PA/CD/DVD/radio systems.

 They are also equipped with refrigerators and picnic equipment, and for that something extra special, we serve delicious picnic morning and afternoon teas with New Zealand cookies, coffee and a selection of teas.
-We also serve full service picnic lunches on some days on our longer tours.
+For those who desire a taste of NZ wine, we also serve NZ wine with NZ cheese, crackers and Paula's homemade quince paste and jelly.
+We also serve full-service picnic lunches on some days on our longer tours.
 Paula’s homemade chocolates are also offered to our guests.

 Vehicles are regularly serviced to meticulous standards by an independent certified mechanic and we operate a “preventive maintenance” program, replacing any worn part with manufacturer’s original parts.